sled-group/compute-guide/whistler/remote-desktop.md

 Then you should be entering the desktop (GUI).

-## Kill VNC server
+## Kill a VNC session

-To show active VNC servers:
+To show active VNC sessions:
 ```
-ps -ef | grep vnc
+vncserver -list
 ```
-Look up the server number you want to terminate, e.g. `:3`.
+Look up the session number you want to terminate, e.g. `:3`.

-To end a VNC server (e.g. `:3`), on Whistler:
+To end a VNC session (e.g. `:3`), on Whistler:
 ```
 vncserver -kill :3
 ```